 - Cut the pallet boards into various lengths with a Miter Saw or any type of wood saw.
 Try to have 3 to 5 different lengths but not too much and not too short for a nice look.

-- Sand the pallet planks with a wood sander, depending on how are your pallet planks and the style you want to achieve, you’ll have to sand them more or less, how much sanding is really personal but tries to remove any splinters that could hurt you, your family or your kids.
+- Sand the pallet planks with a wood sander (check out our best our tips for the best sander for pallets), depending on how are your pallet planks and the style you want to achieve, you’ll have to sand them more or less, how much sanding is really personal but tries to remove any splinters that could hurt you, your family or your kids.

 - Stain, paint or varnish your pallet planks or leave them raw, it really depends on what you want to achieve.